 JFM & Co Law had invested thousands of dollars in PPC advertising and an SEO strategy without achieving either of their two goals, with very low rankings and poor content strategy the situation was going nowhere.
 After several meetings with key lawyers, we gathered a lot of information and started work.

-Pulse Agency conducted a thorough analysis of both the industry and our clients’ competitors which included law firms actively engaged in successful marketing and SEO strategies including some of the biggest law firms in Sydney.
+Pulse Agency conducted a thorough analysis of both the industry and our clients’ competitors which included law firms actively engaged in successful marketing and SEO (Search Engine Optimisation) strategies including some of the biggest law firms in Sydney.

 After gathering all the information, and having selected the right set of keywords, we started with a complete website optimisation identifying the strong areas and incorporating content strategy based on case studies.

-We also implemented a PPC campaign using Google Ads and LinkedIn ads to target more specific long-tail keywords (clients with very specific needs).
+We also implemented a PPC (Pay Per Click) campaign using Google ads and LinkedIn ads to target more specific long-tail keywords (clients with very specific needs).
 We established Google Plus to develop JFM & Co Law authorship and Twitter to establish a reputation within the employment law area.

 The client’s website structure was strategically redesigned to better respond to all search engine algorithms.
-From there, the focus was a link building strategy, which consisted of creating relevant links back to a website from a variety of credible industry-related sites.
+From there, we focused on a link building strategy, which consisted of creating relevant links back to a website from a variety of credible industry-related sites.